-Excite Physiotherapy offers Physiotherapy services in the heart of downtown Barrie, Ontario, and virtually to all Ontarians.
-It was founded by Christine Pratt, Registered Physiotherapist in 2017 and previously operated as Christine Pratt Physiotherapy.
+Excite Physiotherapy offers Physiotherapy, Massage Therapy and Myofunctional Therapy services in the heart of downtown Barrie, Ontario, and virtually to all in Ontario.

 Our services include the following: